 Criterion 4: Exemplary 3: Adequate 1: Needs Improvement 0: Insufficient Evidence Comments Notes Innovation Project represents the implementation of a new insight or idea, with potential benefits of change made clear.
 Project represents local implementation of emerging innovation or trend, with potential benefits specified.
 Project represents practice(s) commonplace within field, or an adoption of a change with well-established benefits.
 No innovation described or specific potential improvement defined.
-Justification and significance of proposed work.
-Addresses specific need(s) common among peer Additionale or significance of project trends toward the too-specific or too-general, but overall argument holds argument for grant's ability to need Unconvincing or no evidence of need presented, or grant proposal does not address stated need.
+Justification Strong rationale and significance of proposed work.
+Addresses specific need(s) common among peer institutions.
+Rationale or significance of project trends toward the too-specific or too-general, but overall argument holds.
+Weak presentation of institutional or community need, or tenuous argument for grant's ability to address need.
+Unconvincing or no evidence of need presented, or grant proposal does not address stated need.
 Relationship to Organizational Strategic Vision and/or Community's Goals Project outcomes or activities align with both organizational vision and goals of greater community.
 Project elements align with goals of either the organization or its greater community, but not both.
 Project tangentially but not directly related to organizational strategic vision or community goals.
 No explicit relationship between project and the agenda of its organization or community.
 Feasibility Personnel, project activities timeline, and budget expenditures congruent with project description and outcomes.
 Deficiencies or over-estimations exist in personnel, timeline, or budget within tolerable range, outcomes appear achievable despite gaps or leaps.
 Project's assembled personnel, timeline, or budget expose weakness in plan design.
 Outcomes unlikely to be achieved in project's current form.
 Insufficient information about personnel, project activities timeline, or budget expenditures to gauge feasibility.